 \section{An upper bound for the value function $V^{S}$}

-We construct an upper bound for the value function of the $\sn$-problem with a random walk with subgaussian increments as a driving process.
+We construct an upper bound for the value function $V^{S}$ of the $\sn$-problem, where $S$ can be any random walk with subgaussian increments.
 The classical Chow-Robbins game is a special case of these stopping problems.